bandframework/surmise/docs/howtoutilities.rst

 to the surmise's framework.
 We illustrate this with ``metropolis_hastings``--a well-known sampler located in the directory ``\utilitiesmethods``.

-In surmise, all utilities inherit from the base class :py:class:`surmise.utilities.sampler`.
+In surmise, all utilities are automatically discovered from `.py` code files under ``\utilitiesmethods``.
 Note that for now, we only have samplers as utilities.
-Later, we plan to have different classes (such as :py:class:`surmise.utilities.optimizer`) that can be used during calibration.

 A sampler takes the function returning the log of the posterior of given theta as an input, and returns a dictionary including a random sample of thetas from the